OliveiraRyan/TerminalTicTacToe/README.md

 * tttClient \[IP] \[PORT]
   * 'localhost' can be inputted for \[IP] on local connection

-There is also a local application, where 2 players can play within the same terminal window, taking turns inputting their moves each turn.
+There is also a local application, tttLocal, where 2 players can play within the same terminal window, taking turns inputting their moves each turn.

 Currently, both the local application and the Server-Client applications are working as intended.
 I will be adding more to the latter to make the matches more user friendly.